-- RCTC contracts with PALS for Health to provide written translation and oral interpretation for LEP individuals. - Bilingual employees provide written translation and oral interpretation. - "I Speak" language identification cards are used at the front desk and at public meetings. - Language assistance information is provided on agendas and meeting notices. - Public notices are translated into Spanish. - RCTC may contract with public outreach firms that can provide language assistance as needed. - Riverside Transportation Network: This database ensures agencies and organizations that work with LEP individuals are provided the Commission's information and notices to distribute to their clients. - CAC/SSTAC- Many members of the CAC/SSTAC represent underrepresented minority groups and are a useful resource for outreach to LEP individuals. - Riverside County Transit Operators: RCTC may partner with transit operators to post vital information in English and Spanish on buses and at transfer locations. - The Southern California Association of Government's LEP Plan, Public Participation Plan, and existing translated resources can provide materials for LEP outreach and communication. - RCTC translates Title VI vital documents and project-specific vital information into Spanish. - RCTC's website provides outreach and is equipped with a Google translator.
+- RCTC contracts with PALS for Health to provide written translation and oral interpretation for LEP individuals. - Bilingual employees provide written translation and oral interpretation. - "I Speak" language identification cards are used at the front desk and at public meetings. - Language assistance information is provided on agendas and meeting notices. - Public notices are translated into Spanish. - RCTC may contract with public outreach firms that can provide language assistance as needed. - Riverside County Transportation Network: This database ensures social service agencies and community organizations that work with LEP individuals are provided the Commission's information and notices to distribute to their clients. - Citizens and Specialized Transit Advisory Committee: represent minority groups and are a useful resource for outreach to LEP individuals. - Riverside County Transit Operators: RCTC may partner with transit operators to post vital information in English and Spanish on buses and at transfer locations. - The Southern California Association of Government's LEP Plan, Public Participation Plan, and existing translated resources can provide materials for LEP outreach and communication. - RCTC translates Title VI vital documents and project-specific vital information into Spanish. - RCTC's website provides outreach and is equipped with a Google translator.